BergerAPI/cryptocurrency-cli/README.md

 <div align="center">
    <h1>Cryptocurrency CLI</h1>

    A simple cli-tool for looking at different cryptocurrencies.
-Our data is provied by CoinGeek, what allows you to send 50 requests per minute.
+Our data is provided by CoinGeek, what allows you to send 50 requests per minute.
 </div>

 # Supporters